 Short version: "I did it by teaching them about hard work and letting them follow their interests."

-'A terrible human being'
+'A terrible human being.'

-Elon Musk's story is a bit complicated: He was born to Maye Musk and Errol Musk in South Africa, and when his parents divorced when Elon Musk was about nine, he went to live with his father.
+Elon Musk's story is a bit complicated: He was born to Maye Musk and Errol Musk in South Africa, and when his parents divorced when Elon Musk was about 9, he went to live with his father.

-Erroll Musk was "a terrible human being," Elon Musk said in an interview with Rolling Stone.
+Errol Musk was "a terrible human being," Elon Musk said in an interview with Rolling Stone.